Subradiance dynamics in a singly-excited chiral-coupled atomic chain: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the Ministry of Science and Technology (MOST), Taiwan, under the Grant No. MOST-106-2112-M-001-005-MY3, 106-2811-M-001-130, and 107-2811-M-001-1524.
-GDL thanks the support from MOST of Taiwan under Grant No. 105-2112-M-002-015-MY3 and National Taiwan University under Grant No. NTU-106R891708.
+GDL thanks the support from MOST of Taiwan under Grant No. 105-2112-M-002-015-MY3 and National Taiwan University under Grant No. NTU-CC-108L893206.
 We are also grateful for the support of NCTS ECP1 (Experimental Collaboration Program).